PandaCrab/next-test/README.md

 run in terminal `yarn dev`.

-### To warking correct
+### To working correct

-To warking corectly, you need clone beckend repository `node-test-app` in same level folder.
+To working corectly, you need clone beckend repository `node-test-app` in same level folder.
 To start server just need to follow the insturctions in `node-test-app` README;)